freyawatkins/freyawatkins/README.md

 - 👩 I'm a PhD student in the School of Psychology at the University of Birmingham
 - 🎓 My thesis is on viewing conditions in (L2) sign language learning
-- 🔭 I’m currently working on: manuscript on viewing angle in sign language comprehension
+- 🔭 I’m currently working on: longitudinal analysis of cognitive skills in BSL/English interpreting students
 - 🌱 I’m currently learning: dataviz in R, data simulation
-- 💻 I enjoy using: PsychoPy, R
+- 💻 I enjoy using: PsychoPy, R, GitHub!
 - 🤔 I’m looking for help with: longitudinal SEM
 - 💬 Ask me about: knitting 🧶, cricket 🏏, my cat Mika 🐈
 - 📫 Email me at: f [dot] watkins [at] pgr [dot] bham [dot] ac [dot] uk